JarvisYeh/Ad-Comp-Network/README.md

 Server listening on 999
 -----------------------------------------------------------
 ```
-Also, host 3 as server could hear the UDP packet from port 999.
+Host 3 as server could hear the UDP packet from port 999.

 #### Port 1000
 ###### Host 2